Action Keys

 For additional key mapping possibilities, we implemented the Action Speed Key.

 Think of the Action Speed Key as another modifier key similar to CTRL, SHIFT, etc… You can use the Action Speed Key in combination with another key.
-When you create actions, you will have the option to use or not use the Action Speed Key.
+When you create actions, simply press the Action Speed Key along with the key you want to perform your action.

-The Action Speed Key is the ~ (tilde) key by default, and it’s defined and can be customized on the Speed Keys & Hotkeys screen.
+By default, the Action Speed Key is the ~ (tilde) key, and it’s defined and can be customized on the Speed Keys & Hotkeys screen.

 To view, edit or create new actions, click on the Action Keys menu item and you will be presented with the screen below.

-We created one action for you as an example.
+To get you started, we created a sample action for you.
 This simple action performs the “Copy Previous” command when you press the Action Speed Key (~) and 1 at the same time.

 Creating a New Action